CREDENTIALS for Appraisers

 National Auctioneers Association

-The NAA is extensive network of auction professionals who share commonality through a strict code of ethics, educational programming, and resources.
+The NAA is an extensive network of auction professionals who share commonality through a strict code of ethics, educational programming, and resources.

 Personal Property Appraisal